 “The result is the building of an expectation for those listening to the Gospel that Jesus will do similar things to Moses and bring about deliverance for God’s people,” said Alicia D. Myers, a New Testament professor at United Methodist-related United Theological Seminary in Dayton, Ohio.
 “Thus, it is in Matthew’s Gospel that we have the Sermon on the Mount paralleling Moses’ giving of the Law in the Pentateuch.”

-I must confess that I have always found Matthew’s telling of the nativity troubling.
+I must confess that I have always found Matthew’s telling of the Nativity troubling.
 It seems wrong that the birth of the Messiah should be accompanied by the death of children and the cries of their parents.
 I wish that the magi had stuck around in Bethlehem, and, in great Hollywood fashion, thwarted Herod’s attack.

-But, Myers pointed out that great sorrow often coincides with great joy — in Scripture and in everyday life.
+Nevertheless, Myers pointed out that great sorrow often coincides with great joy — in Scripture and in everyday life.
 Indeed, even the magi’s honorific for Jesus, “King of the Jews,” later took a dark turn.
 The title showed up again in Matthew as the inscription above Jesus’ head on the Cross.

 “Jesus’ birth is a miraculous event of good news, heralding the victory for the Kingdom of Heaven,” Myers said.
 “Nevertheless, the bringing about of this victory is far from easy.
 Once again we find God working through struggles to fulfill promises and bring about deliverance.”